Sunder Singh Lyallpuri: Educationist

 Sardar Harchand Singh was a good friend of Lyallpuri.
-Both realised the need for education among the Sikh community.
+Both realized the need for education among the Sikh community.
 So they opened first primary school in the building of Singh Sabha Lyallpura which soon was converted to Lyallpur High School.
 This noble action also brought several important people like Teja Singh Samundri, Master Tara Singh, S. Harchand Singh, Master Sunder Singh and Prof Niranjan Singh and Jathedar Buta Singh together who had played important roles in Sikh history.
 Slowly, the High School became the well-known Lyallpur Khalsa College.
 Other schools founded by Master Lyallpuri or which he helped in founding were: High School Chak No 41 Jhang Branch Khalsa High School Sangla Hill Sheikhupura, Khalsa High School Nwana Pind (Sheikhupura), Khalsa High School Kutia Baba Chetan Das (Sheikhupura), Khalsa High School Jai Chak (Sheikhupura), Kaumi High Schoolh Jhelum, Kaumi College Jhelum etc. Sir Sikander Hyat, the Prime Minister of undivided Punjab, Giani Kartar Singh, Mangal Singh Gill, Gopal Singh Kaumi, Sir Joginder Singh, Qazi Abdul Rehman etc., are some of the well known students of Master Lyallpuri.
 Some of the Kamboj and other Singhs who fell as martyrs in Saka Nankana had been students of Lyallpuri.

 In several of the schools he had founded and served, he offered his services free in exchange for only two meals and a pair of personal clothes.

 Martial Law 1919

-In view of the Jallianwala Bagh Massacre of 13 April 1919, almost entire Punjab was placed under martial law including Lyallpur.
+After the Jallianwala Bagh Massacre of 13 April 1919, the entirety of Punjab was placed under martial law including Lyallpur.
 There were no untoward incidents except destruction of telephone and telegraph wires near Lyallpur Railway Station.
-But a huge mass of dry husk near the station caught fire and as a result 2-3 people burnt alive.
+However, a huge mass of dry husk near the station caught fire and as a result 2-3 people burnt alive.
 It was a coincidence that Lyallpuri was on the station at the moment.
-Early morning on 22 April, English police fully loaded with machine-guns laid siege to Lyallpur and arrested 12 people including Lyallpuri.
+In the early morning of April 22, English police fully loaded with machine-guns laid siege to Lyallpur and arrested 12 people including Lyallpuri.

 Lyallpuri was tried for charges of arson, violence and murder.
-The charge was not proved, but still Lyallpuri was sentenced to death by hanging.
-Lyallpuri's case was taken up by famous lawyers like Pt.
+Although the charges were not proved, Lyallpuri was sentenced to death by hanging.
+His case was taken up by famous lawyers like Pt.
 Moti Lal Nehru, C. R. Das and Pt.
 Madan Mohan Malviya.
-Later, under special Government proclamation, the death sentence was commuted to fine and imprisonment.
-But the nationalist lawyers like Malayia continued to pursue the case and finally the sentence was reduced to a fine of Rs 1200 and imprisonment of 1.5 years, for which he was deported to Cellular Jail, Andaman and Nicobar Islands.
+Later, under special government proclamation, the death sentence was commuted to fine and imprisonment.
+However, the nationalist lawyers continued to pursue the case and finally the sentence was reduced to a fine of Rs 1200 and imprisonment of 1.5 years, for which he was deported to Cellular Jail, Andaman and Nicobar Islands.
 The fine was paid by Lyallpuri's father by mortgaging/selling his land.